-(1) ATM platform business
+ATM platform business

-Positioning our nationwide ATM infrastructure with more than 24,000 units as our platform, we will develop initiatives to increase the number of business partners and customers.
-To attract more customers to our ATM services, we began providing services that cater to businesses that have newly entered the settlement market in addition to enriching our services for existing business partners such as financial institutions.
-Also, we will continue to strive to explore new markets through such measures as preparing to provide new "cash receiving services," aiming to create ATM utilization styles that transcend convention.
+Positioning our nationwide ATM infrastructure with more than 25,000 units as our platform, we will develop initiatives to increase the number of business partners and customers.
+To attract more customers to our ATM services, we have been offering unconventional ATM utilization styles such as ATM pick-up (cash receiving services) that allow customers to receive cash without a bank account, charging (loading money onto) electronic money for public transportation and services that cater to businesses that have newly entered the settlement market, in addition to enriching our services for existing business partners such as financial institutions.
+To continue to promote the creation of new value for ATMs, we will strive to expand our partnerships and raise public awareness of our new services.